amrlabib/javascript-essentials/engine.md

 ## Execution Call Stack:

-Whenever a javascript code is executed, all function calls are pushed into the call stack, remember stack is a data structure that follows LIFO (Last in first out), and whenever a function is returned it get poped from stack.
+Whenever a javascript code is executed and encounter a function call it will push it to execution call stack, remember stack is a data structure that follows LIFO (Last In First Out), and whenever a function is returned it get poped from stack.

 Javascript engines contain single call stack, this is why javascript is a single threaded language that can do one thing at a time.